Pretectal area: Outputs

 The NOT has efferent projections to the zona incerta of the subthalamus, several nuclei of the pons, medulla, intralaminar nuclei, midbrain, and dorsal and ventral thalamic nuclei.
 Its bilateral inhibitory projections to the accessory optic system include connections to the lateral and medial terminal nuclei.
 Projections to the subthalamus are target toward the lateral geniculate nucleus and pulvinar.
 The NOT projects bilaterally to the superior colliculus, although the ipsilateral connections appear to be more dominant.
 In addition to these projections, the NOT projects to the vestibular and vestibulocerebellar relay nuclei.

 Function

 As part of the subcortical visual system, neurons within the pretectal nuclei respond to varying intensities of illuminance and are primarily involved in mediating non-conscious behavioral responses to acute changes in light.
 In general, these responses involve the initiation of optokinetic reflexes, although the pretectum can also regulate nociception and REM sleep.

 Pupillary light reflex

 The pupillary light reflex is mediated by the pretectum.
 This reflex is responsible for the constriction of the pupils upon light's entering the eye.
-Several pretectal nuclei, in particular the ON, receive illuminance information from the ipsilateral retina via the optic tract.
+Several pretectal nuclei, in particular the ON, receive illuminance information from the ipsilateral side of the retinas of both eyes via the optic tract.
 Nuclei in the ON are known to gradually increase in activation in response to increasing levels of illuminance.
 This information is then relayed directly to the Edinger-Westphal nucleus, which proceeds to relay the command to constrict the pupils to the pupillary sphincter via the ciliary ganglion.